themarcusaurelius/Heartbeat/README.md

 Monitor services for their availability with active probing.
 Heartbeat is a lightweight daemon that you install on a remote server to periodically check the status of your services and determine whether they are available.

+Heartbeat currently supports monitors for checking hosts via:

+- ICMP (v4 and v6) Echo Requests.
+Use the icmp monitor when you simply want to check whether a service is available.
+This monitor requires root access.
+- TCP.
+Use the tcp monitor to connect via TCP.
+You can optionally configure this monitor to verify the endpoint by sending and/or receiving a custom payload.
+- HTTP.
+Use the http monitor to connect via HTTP.
+You can optionally configure this monitor to verify that the service returns the expected response, such as a specific status code, response header, or content.
+- The tcp and http monitors both support SSL/TLS and some proxy settings.

 ## Installation: